Choose your path.

 But the HVAC system is constantly operating at the top-end of its design threshold.
 Imagine what happens to this over supplied system over time.
 It wears out.
 It breaks.
 Overvoltage is often the silent killer of electrical equipment making it breakdown more often and require more maintenance than it should.

 Why did one building get 7 years out of their HVAC system while another using the same equipment got 20?
-A likely cause is the natural overvoltage condition is worse and wore out the system faster than it should have.
+A likely cause is that the natural overvoltage condition is worse and wore out the system faster than it should have.

 Understanding the energy-saving potential of voltage management.